harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-08-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ### Preparing for Deployment

-Since Azure's App Service uses dynamically configured Docker containers, you cannot specify a port in our code.
-Instead, rely on an environment variable.
+Since Azure's App Service uses dynamically configured [Docker containers](https://docker-curriculum.com/), you cannot specify a port in our code.
+Instead, rely on an [environment variable](https://medium.com/chingu/an-introduction-to-environment-variables-and-how-to-use-them-f602f66d15fa).

-If you started the local server, stop it (`Ctrl+C`).
+Make sure your local server is not running (`Ctrl+C`).

 Open the `src/index.js` file and update line 5.